The south of Fukuoka Prefecture includes Kurume and Yanagawa, two old cities that prospered on the banks of the Chikugo River

 The southern part of Fukuoka is accessible by train and bus.

-Kurume is a city in the southwest of Fukuoka Prefecture, built on the banks of the Chikugo River.
+Kurume is a city in the south of Fukuoka Prefecture, on the banks of the Chikugo River.
 It is a former castle town surrounded by the Minou Mountain Range.
-There are many notable temples and shrines in Kurume including Suiten-gu Shrine, Bairin-ji Temple , and the Daihonzan Naritasan Kurume Temple.
+There are many notable temples and shrines in Kurume including Suiten-gu Shrine, Bairinji Temple , and the Daihonzan Naritasan Kurume Temple.

-Yanagawa is commonly referred to as the water city because of to its 470 km of canals, which visitors to the city can explore on punt-like boats known as donkobune.
-The city is located close to the mouth of the Chikugo River, which supplies the water for the canals.
+Yanagawa is commonly referred to as the water city because of to its 930 km of waterways, which visitors to the city can explore on boats known as donkobune.
+The city is located close to the mouth of the Chikugo River, which feeds the waterways.

-Yanagawa's historic canals have been transformed from the defensive features of a castle town into relaxing waterways that can be explored by a cruise.
-An oarsman with a long pole pushes the narrow boats through the canals, offering commentary on the city's long and impressive history and singing nursery rhymes penned by the local poet Hakushu Kitahara.
-Many of Yanagawa's festivals, including the Hakushu Festival and the Ohina-sama Water Parade, center around the canals and the boats atop them.
+Yanagawa's historic waterways have been transformed from the defenses of a castle town into sightseeing waterways that can be explored by a cruise.
+An oarsman with a long pole pushes the boats along the waterways, offering commentary on the city's impressive history and singing nursery rhymes penned by the local poet Hakushu Kitahara.
+Many of Yanagawa's festivals, including the Hakushu Festival in November and the Ohina-sama Water Parade in March, center around the waterways and the boats atop them.

 Akizuki was the historic home of the Akizuki family, the leaders of a once mighty clan that ruled over much of Fukuoka Prefecture.
-The small castle town is packed with history and is compact enough to walk around.
+The small castle town is packed with history and can be explored on foot.